-Weekly assignments are detailed for students in the Assignment Schedule and Due Dates page (Begin Here module) in Canvas.
+Weekly assignments are detailed for students in the Assignment Schedule and Due Dates file (Begin Here module in Canvas).
 It is recommended that the document be printed and used as a Quick Reference Guide for the course.
 It should be referenced frequently to avoid missing any due dates.
-Assignments will be completed in Pearson (chapter homework and exams) and Canvas (discussion exercises and pre-exam Excel assignments).
+Assignments will be completed in Pearson (chapter homework and quizzes), and Canvas (Next Gen exercises and time value of money assignment).